ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## The "IETF XML" Registry

-This document requests IANA to register one XML namespace URN in the "ns" subregistry within the "IETF XML Registry" {{!RFC3688}}:
+IANA is requested to register the following URI in the "ns" registry within the "IETF XML Registry" group {{!RFC3688}}:

 ~~~~
 URI: urn:ietf:params:xml:ns:yang:ietf-incident